tomekzakrzewski/go-movierental/README.md

 API for renting and rating movies.

-## technologies used
+## Technologies used

 - GO
 - Fiber
 - MongoDB
 - Docker

 ## Features